percona/PerconaFT/README.md

 Testing
 -------

-TokuFT uses CTest for testing.
+PerconaFT uses CTest for testing.
 The CDash testing dashboard is not currently public, but you can run the tests without submitting them.

 There are some large data files not stored in the git repository, that